Groovv vs Discogs: A Companion App, Not a Competitor (2026)

 Collection Analytics Worth Looking At

 Groovv's analytics go well beyond a record count.
-The dashboard shows a genre and decade heatmap, pressing countries, average record age, top labels, and an estimated collection value based on live Discogs marketplace data.
-It's the kind of overview that makes your collection feel like more than a list — it shows you the shape of your taste.
+The dashboard shows a genre and decade heatmap, pressing countries, average record age, top labels, and an estimated collection value based on Discogs marketplace data - plus a value-over-time chart that tracks how your collection's worth grows.

 A Shareable Collection That Looks the Part